CrankBoyHQ/crankboy-app/README.md

 - You can delete cover art from the library view by holding Ⓑ for 5 seconds.
 - Some games require a simultanious press of `Start + Select`, this can be done by either selecting `button->Both` from the Playdate's menu or, if the *Crank* preference is set to `Start/Select`, by rotating the crank to 6 o'clock (i.e. straight down).
+    - Be careful -- many games use Start+Select+A+B as a shortcut to reset the game.
+Try not to keep the crank in this position. long term.

 ## Bundle Mode

 Bundling a ROM allows you to have a Game Boy ROM appear directly on the Playdate OS main menu along with your other non-game-boy games and apps.
 The primary reason for this is to allow Game Boy developers to release their games directly as playdate games.
-However, you can also use it if you'd simply like for one or more ROMs to appear directly in the Playdate OS main menu.
+However, you can also use it if you'd simply like for one or more Game Boy games to appear directly in the Playdate OS main menu.

 There are two steps to enabling Bundle mode.
 Step 1 is to modify the [launcher assets](./Source/launcher/) and [pdxinfo](./Source/pdxinfo) to suit your application.
 You **must** change the `bundleID` field